 Safer Grilling Tips

-Marinating meats before grilling may reduce a lot of the HCAs.
+- Marinating before grilling may reduce a lot of the HCAs.

-Keep meat portions small so they won’t have to be on the grill very long.
+- Small meat portions don't have to be on the grill very long.
 Skewered kebobs cook the fastest.

 UI Cancer Information Services

 Adapted from The Facts About Grilling; American Institute for Cancer Research